4 Nutrient-Dense Breakfast Casseroles

 Hash Brown Casserole Two Healthy Kitchens

 Frozen hash browns are a helpful staple.
 Just remember to defrost them first.
-Mix hash browns into the mixture OR use them as a base and pour your egg mixture over like with a strata.
+Mix hash browns into the mixture OR use them as a crust like a quiche (my preference) and pour your egg mixture over it.

 References